ChristianVillalba/the-complete-web-development-bootcamp/CSS/README.md

     * 1 value + auto: top & botton **+** centered
     * auto: top & botton = 0 **+** centered

+### CSS Dispal Properties

+There are three common types of `display` values:
+* `inline`
+    * Elements take up as little space as possible
+    * They can **not** have manually adjusted width or height
+    * They will default to size of their content
+    * eg set by default: <span>
+* `block`
+    * Elements take up the width of their container
+    * The can have manually **adjusted heights**
+    * Most elements have this display set as default
+* `inline-block`
+    * Elements can have set **width and height**
+    * They can also appear next to each other
+    * They do not take up their entire container width

+Display property: `none`
+* It makes any element on the screen basically disappear
+* Useful to hide elements
+    * Eg: button that hides something when clicked

+### Float & Clear properties

+* The `float`: property can move elements as far left or as far right as possible
+    * Useful to wrap text around an image (Images are displayed as block as default)
+* The `clear`: clears any responsibility to wrap around things that are floating.
+    * Eg: we don't want the footer to be wrapped around anything else

+### Float & Clear properties

 ## What I’ve learned from this project

+* What is CSS
 * How to add CSS
 * CSS Selectors
+* Color Properties
+* Font Properties
+* The Box Model: Margin, Padding, Border & Content
+* CSS Dispal Properties
+* Resposive websites

 ## Author